Lorenzo Styles: Dayton Silverbacks

 In 2011, Styles became the defensive coordinator and defensive backs coach for the Dayton Silverbacks, also of the CIFL.
 The Silverbacks went on to the playoffs as the 3rd best team in the league.
 Chris Respress won the Defensive Player of the Year after playing under Styles.

 Marion Blue Racers

 On August 17, 2011, Styles was named the Head Coach for the Marion Blue Racers for the 2012 season.
 He led the Blue Racers into their first year as a member of the United Indoor Football League.

 Pickerington Central Tigers

 In 2012, Styles became outside linebacker coach for the Pickerington Central Tigers, a high school football team in the OCC (Ohio Capital Conference), and was on staff as the Tigers won Division I state championships in 2017 and 2019.
 In the 2019 state championship game, Styles' son Lorenzo Jr., who later signed with Notre Dame, caught the game-winning touchdown pass.

+Personal life

+Styles is the father of current Ohio State players Lorenzo Styles Jr. and Sonny Styles.
+Both Sonny and Lorenzo Jr. were a part of Ohio State's 2024 national championship team.